 She has been Artist in Residence at PointB Worklodge, New York (2011), Red Gate International Artist Residency, China (2009) and GEMS World Academy, Singapore (2015).
 She has recently been selected for the 2018 Golden Foundation Residency Program in New York.
 Her work is held in Yale/ National University of Singapore Collection as well as numerous private collections.

 Recent solo exhibitions include Provable Falsehoods (2017) Fox Galleries, Melbourne; The Party’s Over (2016) Australian High Commission, Singapore and Thanks For The Downgrade… (You Should All Be Fired!) at Fehily Contemporary (2013).
 Recent group exhibitions include Abstraction Twenty Eighteen, Five Walls Projects (2018); Apertures, Yeo Workshop, Singapore (2017); Of Colour and Light, Yarra Sculpture Gallery (2016); Colour In, 120 Langford (2013) and LINE, Wyndham Art Gallery (2013).

 Trevethan is a Certified GOLDEN Art Educator and is a regular tutor at The Art Room, Melbourne.
 In Singapore, she works with local organization Art Outreach to deliver a range of educational programs for children and families.
-Cutatorial projects include the upcoming This Wild Song x Singapore (March 2018) and various projects under the moniker The Never Never Arts.
+Cutatorial projects include This Wild Song x Singapore (2018) at Australian High Commission and various projects under the moniker The Never Never Arts.